-- 1. Place the battery in its compartment. - 2.
-Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+- 1. Place the battery in its compartment. - Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
+[ECB01110]

 - 1. Positive battery lead (red)

 - 2. Negative battery lead (black)

-- 3. Install the battery holding plate by installing the bolts.
+- Install the battery holding plate by installing the bolts.

-- 4. Install the seat.
-(See page 4-17.)
+4. Install the seat.
+(See page 4-18.)